maelynluraobs/yummymatui/README.md

 - 👋 Hi, I’m @yummymatui
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Design and Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++, c#, and java.
 - 📫Contact me on Facebook "Maelyn Lura Obejero"

 <!---
 yummymatui/yummymatui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.